Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Asymptotic Results for GLSS

 (i) {[$k_n$ is comparable to $n$].} There exists a positive constant $c_0$ such that $\frac{k_n}{n}\geq c_0.$

 (ii) {[$k_n$ is much smaller than $n$].} $\frac{k_n}{n}\rightarrow 0.$ \end{assumption}

 Assumptions \ref{asa} and \ref{asb} are standard in random matrix theory (see \citep{Bai:2007,Bai:2004,Pan:2008} for example).
-The asymptotic behavior of GLSS $\operatorname{tr}f(\bm{S}_n)\bm{B}_n$ depends on the rank of $\bm{B}_n$.
-In the following Theorem \ref{main} and Theorem \ref{the6.1}, we summarize the different limiting distributions under the two different cases of $k_n$ stated in Assumption \ref{asc}, respectively.
+The asymptotic behavior of GLSS -- $\operatorname{tr}f(\bm{S}_n)\bm{B}_n$ depends on the rank of $\bm{B}_n$.
+In the following Theorem \ref{main} and Theorem \ref{the6.1}, we summarize the different limiting distributions under the two different cases of $k_n$ stated in Assumption \ref{asc}, respectively. {Before presenting the main results, we introduce the following definitions used therein.
+Define $\bm{\overline{\Sigma}}_n(z)=\bm{I}_n+\underline{m}_n^0(z)\bm{\Sigma}_n$ and the following quantities:

-\begin{theorem} [$k_n$ is comparable to $n$].
+} \begin{theorem} [$k_n$ is comparable to $n$].
 Suppose that Assumptions \ref{asa}, \ref{asb} and \ref{asc} (i) hold.
 Let $f_1, \ldots, f_r$ be analytic functions on an open interval containing $[d_{-},d^{+}]$, where

 Recall the definition of GLSS in \eqref{core} and define

 where $\Gamma$ is a contour taken in the positive direction enclosing an open interval covering $[d_{-},d^{+}]$.
 Then we have the following results: